-UPDATE: Please when reading this, keep in mind that it is 8 years old.
+UPDATE: Please when reading this, keep in mind that it is now almost 10 years old.
 It is also ONE persons opinion and review.

-You don’t have to agree with how I feel.
+You don’t have to agree with how I feel or how anyone else feels.
 For some, I am aware that it is all they can use.

 I’m not close minded, I just don’t like the idea of making people think it’s a healthy option, when technically it isn’t.
 That’s was the original point.